cloudmesh-community/fa19-516-152/project/report.md

 ![Architecture](images/architecture2.png)

-Description
+##### Description

 * Client intiates a cms storage_switch command with options such as

-  1. Recursive file copy from source to target
+  1. File and directories copy from source to target
   2. List the files
-  3. Add the files
-  4. delete the files
+  3. delete the files

-* Cloudmesh storage_switch command will run on the local server.
+* Cloudmesh storage copy command will run on the local server.
   According to the options and arguments, this would delegate the functions between AWS and Google Cloud.